 Falling asleep on a plane is near impossible.
-We found this rad infographic by Work The World that shows 10 ways to fall asleep on a plane (really it's even more than 10 ways ha) + there are just a lot of rad tips.
+We found this rad infographic with some travel tips by Work The World that shows 10 ways to fall asleep on a plane (really it's even more than 10 ways ha) + there are just a lot of rad tips.

 What To Bring On Board

 - Noise-cancelling headphones

 - Ear plugs